softwarefactory-project/sf-docs/docs/operator/deepdive.rst

 -------------

 The arch.yaml file describes what roles should run on which instances.
-Then based on this information, the sfconfig.py process generates all the necessary playbooks to configure and maintain the deployment.
+Then based on this information, the sfconfig process generates all the necessary playbooks to configure and maintain the deployment.

 The system configuration
 ------------------------

-The sfconfig.py script drives the system configuration.
+The sfconfig script drives the system configuration.
 This script does the following actions:

 * Generates secrets such as internal passwords, ssh keys and tls certificats,
 * Ensures configuration files are up-to-date, this script